INTRODUCTION

 REDUCING INFLAMMATION TO SUPPORT MENTAL HEALTH

 Chronic inflammation in the brain is associated with mood disorders, cognitive decline and increased susceptibility to common mental disorders.
 Elevated levels of inflammatory markers have been observed in individuals with schizophrenia and bipolar disorder.
 Omega-3 fatty acids act as natural anti-inflammatories, helping to reduce oxidative stress and neuroinflammation.
-By lowering inflammation, omega-3s create a healthier brain environment, reducing the severity of mental wellbeing symptoms and improving overall emotional balance.
+By lowering inflammation, omega-3 fatty acids create a healthier brain environment, reducing the severity of mental wellbeing symptoms and improving overall emotional balance.

 OMEGA-3S AND SCHIZOPHRENIA SYMPTOM MANAGEMENT